 - isointense to hypointense compared to white matter

-- usually confined to the white matters and causes expansion of the adjacent cortex
+- usually confined to the white matter and causes expansion of the adjacent cortex

 - always follow the white matter distribution and cause expansion of the surrounding cortex

-- cortex can also, be involved in late cases in comparison to the oligodendroglioma, which is a cortical-based tumour from the start
+- cortex can also be involved in late cases in comparison to oligodendroglioma, which is a cortical-based tumour from the start

-- the "microcystic changes" along the lines of spread of the infiltrative astrocytoma is a unique behaviour for the infiltrative astrocytoma, however, it is only appreciated in a few number of cases
+- the "microcystic changes" along the lines of spread of the infiltrative astrocytoma is a unique behaviour for the infiltrative astrocytoma; however, it is only appreciated in small number of cases

-- high T2 signal is NOT related to cellularity or cellular atypia, but rather oedema, demyelination and other degenerative change 10
+- high T2 signal is not related to cellularity or cellular atypia, but rather to oedema, demyelination, and other degenerative change 10

-- typically has facilitated diffusion, with lower ADC values suggesting higher grade
+- typically has facilitated diffusion, with lower ADC values suggesting a higher grade

 T1 C+ (Gd)